shabble/irssi-scripts/README.md

 This repository contains a collection of scripts and things I have written or adapted from others to improve my (and maybe your!)
 Irssi using experience.

+**Important Note:** Some of these scripts might be outdated, and newer & better versions available elsewhere on the interwebs.
+I suggest checking [https://scripts.irssi.org/](https://scripts.irssi.org/) first to ensure they haven't already superceded some of these (pretty old) scripts.

+Please `/msg shabble` on Freenode if there's something here that you maintain that you'd prefer I didn't keep hosted here.

 ## What's In Here

 I never thought I'd end up writing so many scripts, so rather than give them